NathanGrenier/ConU2025/README.md

 # About

 Question: In the city of Montreal, does the violation of environmental regulations by companies have a direct an noticeable impact on the city's air and water quality?
+(Water quality is a stretch goal)

 ## Team Members